huhucs/Counter-Stroke/README.md

 I usually update the config online immediately when i change something.

-ONLY DOWNLOAD THE CONFIG FROM THIS GITHUB ACCOUNT! huhucs TO MAKE SURE IT'S VIRUSFREE!

 READ THE INSTRICTIONS FOR THE INSTALLATION BEFORE ASKING FOR HELP EVERYTHING IS INSTRUCTED IN THE PATCH NOTES